Yinchuan Ningxia, China Travel Guide

 No specific vaccinations are mandatory for entry into Yinchuan or China from most countries.
 However, if you travel from a Yellow Fever-present country, a valid Yellow Fever vaccination certificate is important.

-A travel doctor consultation before your trip is good practice.
+A travel doctor consultation before your excursion is good practice.
 Routine vaccinations should be current.
-Vaccinations for Typhoid, Hepatitis A, and Hepatitis B are often suggested for travelers to China, especially for longer stays or rural exploration.
+Vaccinations for Typhoid, Hepatitis A, and A LIVER infection caused by the hepatitis b virus are often suggested for travelers to China, especially for longer stays or rural exploration.
 Rabies vaccination is for high-risk individuals.

 Choose bottled or boiled water.